-As we progress into the 21st century, communications are becoming faster and faster.
+As we progress into the 21st Century, communications are becoming faster and faster.
 We are bombarded with millions of different media images every day.
 It is as important now to be able to read and make sense of those images, as ever.

-By studying Media Studies you will become aware of how media producers select and create their messages.
-In a world of on-line social media and fake news, media studies aims to help you navigate the modern world of communication.
+In a world of online social media and fake news, media studies aims to help you navigate the modern world of communication.
+You will become aware of how media producers select and create their messages as well as create your own.